mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 users details are saved upon successful login.
 These user (_subject_) information can then be employed in the authorization flow, which is described later, in conjunction with [policies](#policies) and [roles](#roles) to ensure that only authorized users can visualize or even interact with Fast Data runtime.
-By default the `Control Plane With Access Control` application creates the collection for you and instantiates the CRUD Service, which is employed by the authentication service to access the collection.
+By default the `Fast Data Control Plane With Access Control` application creates the collection for you and instantiates the CRUD Service, which is employed by the authentication service to access the collection.
 Additionally, below it is also provided the collection definition ready for being imported, in case it may be necessary to move or replicate the collection in another Console project.